-The Technology Information Services (ITS) team leads envisioned “BruceWorx,” a Microsoft Azure cloud-based data-sharing solution based on Microsoft Office 365, SharePoint Online, and Skype for Business.
+The Technology Information Services (TIS) team leads envisioned “BruceWorx,” a Microsoft Azure cloud-based data-sharing solution built on Microsoft Office 365, SharePoint Online and Skype for Business.
 NTT DATA provided support by:

 “After seeing BruceWorx, other municipalities have asked, ‘We want that, can you do it for us?’ which is one of the best compliments you can ask for.
 We’re proud of what we’ve done with Microsoft, and we’re proud of BruceWorx.”

 On the edge of the Ontario peninsula, the County of Bruce’s staff of 800 provides critical municipal services, such as roads, water and tourism support, for the 67,000 residents dispersed across nearly 4,000 sq. km.

 BruceWorx was the ambitious plan by Bruce County, Ontario's five-person IT team to digitize a 1,500 square mile workplace in nine months.
 Built on Microsoft Office 365, SharePoint Online, and Skype for Business, this cloud-based digital transformation showcased how small governments can achieve cost-effective delivery of the right information at the right time.